tomfried/django-tutorial-from-scratch/README.md

 ### Move static files to parent directory for all and rename "assets".
 1. Move current `/static/` from within your `hello_world` directory up one level so all apps can access it.
 2. Rename it `assets` and create 3 new folder underneath it: "css", "js", and "images".
-3. If using the example git project from earlier, move the brownies image under images.
+3. If using the example git project from earlier, move the coconut bars image under images.
 4. Go to the `settings.py` under `/app/app/settings.py` and at the very bottom where it says `STATIC_URL = '/static/'`, replace that with the following:
 ```
 STATIC_URL = 'assets/'